Updated December, 2022

 To Whom Do We Disclose Personal Information?

 Our Service Providers.
-We share personal information with companies and organizations, including subsidiaries and other business entities controlled by Cargill, that perform services on our behalf, for example, companies that provide Web site support services to us.
+We share Personal Information with companies and organizations, including subsidiaries and other business entities controlled by Cargill, that perform services on our behalf, for example, companies that provide Web site or digital app support or online advertising services to us.

 As Described in a Privacy Notice.
-We reserve the right to disclose your personal information as described in any Privacy Notice posted on the Web page where you provide that information.
-By providing your personal information on that Web page you will be consenting to the disclosure of your personal information as described in that Privacy Notice.
+We reserve the right to disclose your Personal Information as described in any Privacy Notice posted on the Web page or Cargill digital app where you provide that information.
+By providing your Personal Information on that Web page or Cargill digital app you will be consenting to the disclosure of your Personal Information as described in that Privacy Notice.

-In some circumstances we give you choices about the ways we collect, use and disclose your personal information.
-If so, we may ask you to indicate your choices at the time we collect your personal information.
-If you have created an account or a personal profile on one of our Sites, you may be able to update some or all of your privacy choices by changing the settings on your account settings or profile page.
+In some circumstances, we give you choices about the ways we collect, use and disclose your Personal Information.
+If so, we may ask you to indicate your choices at the time we collect your Personal Information.
+If you have created an account or a personal profile on one of our Sites, you may be able to update some or all of your privacy choices by changing the settings on your account settings or profile page at any time.

 How Can You Access, Update or Correct Your Personal Information?

-If you have created an account or a personal profile on one of our Sites, you may be able to access and update some or all of your personal information on your account settings or profile page.
+If you have created an account or a personal profile on one of our Sites, you may be able to access and update some or all of your Personal Information on your account settings or profile page.
 In most cases, however, you will need our help.
-If you wish to access, update or correct your personal information, please contact us.
+If you wish to access, update or correct your Personal Information, please contact us.
 We will respond to you within a reasonable time and within the time limits established by applicable law.
 We may ask you for additional information to verify your identity.
 In most cases, we will provide access and correct or delete any inaccurate information you discover.
-In some cases, however, we may limit or deny your request if the law permits or requires us to do so or if we are unable to verify your identify.
+In some cases, however, we may limit or deny your request if the law permits or requires us to do so or if we are unable to verify your identity.

 Password Protection.
 Certain areas of our Sites are password protected.
 You are responsible for maintaining the confidentiality of your passwords.
 We have the right to assume that anyone accessing one of our Sites using a password assigned to you has the right to do so.
 You will be solely responsible for the activities of anyone accessing our Sites using a password assigned to you, even if the individual is not, in fact authorized by you.
 If you have reason to believe that your password has been compromised or used without authorization, you must promptly change it using the functionality provided on the Site.